thungan1909/s5tech-code-challenge/README.md

 - Analyzed code for **inefficiencies / anti-patterns**:
   - Multiple `getPriority` calls.
   - Inline calculations in render.
-  - Unsafe key selection.
+  - Unsafe key selection in maps.
   - Unused interfaces/props.
 - Refactored for:
   - `useMemo` optimization.
+  - Combined formatting and calculation in one pass.
-  - Safe key and price handling.
+  - Safe key handling and type-safe price lookup.
   - Cleaner, type-safe, and performant rendering.